riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * `MIRI_TEST_FLAGS` (recognized by the test suite) defines extra flags to be passed to Miri.

+The following environment variables are internal, but used to communicate between different Miri binaries, and as such worth documenting:

+* `MIRI_BE_RUSTC` when set to any value tells the Miri driver to actually not interpret the code but compile it like rustc would.
+This is useful to be sure that the compiled `rlib`s are compatible with Miri.

 ## Contributing and getting help

 If you want to contribute to Miri, great!
 Please check out our